CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in Indiana?

-Based on our data, $270 offers the lowest state minimum auto insurance rates for seniors in Indiana, at $270 yearly.
-Auto-Owners and State Farm also provide affordable rates on state minimum coverage for seniors in Indiana.
+Our data show that GEICO provides the cheapest state minimum auto insurance for seniors in Indiana, at around $270 per year.
+Auto-Owners and State Farm also rank highly for affordable state minimum coverage for seniors in Indiana.

 Which companies offer the cheapest liability car insurance for seniors in Indiana?